yogitasn/GuidedCapPipelineOrchestration/README.md

 ```

-*  Local Environment Setup using Databricks connect
+*  Local Environment Setup using Databricks connect:
   ```
   * Reference: https://docs.databricks.com/dev-tools/databricks-connect.html
-    * Your Spark job is planned in local but executed on the remote cluster
+    * Your Spark job is planned local but executed on the remote cluster
     * Allow the user to step through and debug Spark code in the local environment

     * requirements.txt file example:
-    databricks-connect(7.3.7) : The databricks-connect version should match the Databricks cluster version i.e. 7.3 LTS
+    databricks-connect(7.3.7): The databricks-connect version should match the Databricks cluster version i.e. 7.3 LTS
     * Configuration
         * The trick is one cannot mess up the delicate databricks-connect and pyspark versions